masudku03/EDW/README.md

 The scripts "fitting_patient*.m" uses cost function (***Cost.m), likelihood function (ProfLike.m), and Fisher information matrix (MiniFisher.m) from https://github.com/epimath/param-estimation-SIR/tree/master/Matlab.

-All the contents comes under MIT license.
+All the contents of this repository come under MIT license.
+Please refer to the "License" file for details.
 If you use any part of this code, you are encouraged to cite the relevant article mentioned above.